LiaScript/liascript.github.com/content/english/blog/061_data-management-training-ag-the-university-of-vienna.md

 image: "/images/post/fair-data.png"

 categories:
-    - Examples
+    - Case Study
 tags:
-    - LiaScript
-    - FAIR
     - OER
     - Podcast
+    - Education
-    - Testimonials
+    - Science

 description: This podcast delves into the University of Vienna's innovative data management training program, developed by a diverse team of data stewards for a wide audience including PhD students and technical staff
 ---